balanced-dev/yuzu-docs/docs/delivery/umbraco/members.md

 ## Implementation

-Initializing the config for Yuzu Membership should happen at Startup and it can be tricky to get access to the content then.
+Initialising the config for Yuzu Membership should happen at Startup and it can be tricky to get access to the content then.
 The code below shows a way that we have found using an Umbraco IComponent.

 ``` c#
 public class YuzuMemberSetupComponent : IComponent